memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 };
 ```

-Interestingly, the addition of `atoi` not only increased our code size (the `text` area), but also our data size (the `data` area) I used a diff tool to make things simpler and discovered data that was before discarded by the linker:
+Interestingly, the addition of `atoi` not only increased our code size (the `text` area), but also our data size (the `data` area).
+With the diff file, I can easily discover data that was before discarded by the linker:

 ```
     .data._impure_ptr